 Millions turn their eyes to the sky each year to watch the precision flying of the Blue Angels, the U.S. Navy Flight Demonstration Squadron.
-Beginning in 2020 audiences will see Concordia graduate Brian Kesselring ’00 flying the number one jet as the commanding officer of the “Angels.”
+Beginning in 2020, audiences will see Concordia graduate Brian Kesselring ’00 flying the number one jet as the commanding officer of the Blue Angels.

-Kesselring, a native of Fargo who majored in physics, mathematics and business administration at Concordia, most recently served as the commanding officer of Strike Fighter Squadron 81.
+Kesselring, a native of Fargo who majored in physics, mathematics, and business administration, most recently served as the commanding officer of Strike Fighter Squadron 81.
 He was selected by a panel of nine admirals and former commanding officers to serve as the Blue Angels’ commander.

 “Being selected to represent the Navy and the Marine Corps team as the CO and flight leader of the Blue Angels is very humbling,” Kesselring says.
 “To perform its mission of helping inspire a culture of excellence and service to country by conducting flight demonstrations and community outreach is such a great honor.”

-“Our pilots and maintenance and support teams strive to inspire our audiences to follow their dreams and pursue excellence in all they do,” says Kesselring.
+“Our pilots and maintenance and support teams strive to inspire our audiences to follow their dreams and pursue excellence in all they do,” he says.

 Realizing his college goals is something Kesselring says he owes to Concordia faculty and staff who mentored him.
 He completed his three majors while competing in varsity basketball and track and field.